Guide: How to design the perfect MMS

-Your subject line will appear in bold, and has a limit of 20 characters.
-We recommend that you use a strong call-to-action, compelling promotion, or feed the curiosity gap of your consumers to draw them in.
+It has a limit of 20 characters, so we recommend that you use a strong call-to-action, dangle a promotion, or feed the curiosity gap.
+The goal is to hook them in.

 - Buy 1, Get 1 Free (16 characters)